Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Experiments

 \subsubsection{Training Details}

-We adopt a two-stage training strategy, comprising extractor pre-training and selector training, following \cite{S2025Pixel}.
+For the EES framework, we adopt a two-stage training strategy, comprising extractor pre-training and selector training, following \cite{S2025Boost}.
 The union fine-tuning stage is omitted to save resources, as both quantitative scores and perceptual qualities are sufficiently achieved through the first two stages.
-Other procedures are similar as in \cite{S2025Pixel}:
+Other procedures are similar to those in \cite{S2025Boost}: